nexpy/nexpy/_sources/pythongui.txt

     If the data rank is three or more, the 2D plot *vs* x and y is a projection along the remaining axes.
 The z-tab sets the limits for those projections.
-    It contains a dropdown menu for selecting the axis to be summed over and two text boxes for selecting the projection limits.
+    It contains a dropdown menu for selecting the axis to be averaged or summed over and two text boxes for selecting the projection limits.
 When the data are first plotted, only the top slice if plotted, *i.e.*, all the z-axis limits are set to their minimum value.

+    .. note:: Projections are now averaged over the summed bins by default.
+To restore the previous behavior, click the 'Sum' checkbox in the Projection Tab.

     When 'Lock' is checked, the difference between the limits of the selected z-axis is fixed.
 This allows successive images along the z-axis to be